manateelazycat/lsp-bridge/README.md

 1. When using lsp-bridge, please first disable other completion plugins, such as lsp-mode, eglot, company, corfu, etc. lsp-bridge provides a complete solution from the completion backend, completion frontend to multi-backend integration
 2. In addition to providing LSP completion, lsp-bridge also provides many non-LSP completion backends, including file words, paths, Yas/Tempel, TabNine, Codeium, Copilot, Citre, Tailwind, Ctags, Org roam and other completion backends.
 If you expect to provide these completions in a certain mode, please add the corresponding mode to `lsp-bridge-default-mode-hooks`
 3. Please do not perform ```byte compilation``` or ```native compilation``` for lsp-bridge as it will result in a difference in API and the latest version after upgrading compiling afterwards, Lsp-bridge is designed with multi-threading that does not require compilation to speed it up
-4. In terminal mode, lsp-bridge cannot popup the completion menu, please use a GUI interface (because Emacs lacks pixel-level coordinate APIs and cross-window display APIs in terminals, resulting in an unsatisfactory completion experience)

 ## Local Usage